raulfigueroa/raulfigueroa.github.io/README.md

 # Raul Figueroa Sierra

-I defended my Ph.D. thesis entitled *"Assessing the time dependence of multivariate extremes for heavy rainfall modeling"* in May 2022 at LPSM laboratory, Sorbonne Université, under the supervision of [Philippe Naveau](https://www.lsce.ipsl.fr/Phocea/Pisp/visu.php?id=176&uid=naveau) and [Olivier Wintenberger](http://wintenberger.fr).
+I defended my Ph.D. thesis entitled *"Combinatorics of analytic ideals"* in May 2022 at LPSM laboratory, Sorbonne Université, under the supervision of [Philippe Naveau](https://www.lsce.ipsl.fr/Phocea/Pisp/visu.php?id=176&uid=naveau) and [Olivier Wintenberger](http://wintenberger.fr).

 Here you can find the [*slides*](/docs/Oral_slides-10.pdf) and the final [*manuscript*](/docs/these_archivage_3701601.pdf).